NalaGinrut/artanis/README.md

   Thank you very much for contributing!
 However, Artanis is still in Beta, which means the architecture design is prone to major changes.

-  So at the moment we accept tiny or obvious fixes, please **do not** make big changes, they won't be accepted!
+  So at the moment we accept only tiny or obvious fixes - please **do not** make big changes, they won't be accepted!

 ## Thanks for testing!
 * Fedora release 20 (Heisenbug)